 Assess immune response to neoadjuvant treatment in oesophagogastric adenocarcinoma

-We are delighted to announce the 2020 Musgraves Scholar, with Breakthrough Cancer Research Dr Fiona Crotty
+We are delighted to announce the 2020 Musgraves Scholar with Breakthrough Cancer Research as the partner, Fiona Crotty.

 For cancer cells to survive and grow they must be able to evade or hide from the immune system.
 The area around the tumour is called the tumour microenvironment.
 We find different immune cells in the tumour microenvironment of different patients.